GiulioCusenza/doc_similarity_ranker/README.md

 2. Remove all punctuation from them (the program does not do it itself yet).
 3. Store them in `./docs`.

+(You can use the provided ones for testing)

 **Run:**
 ```
 > python doc_similarity_ranker.py 1984_ch1.txt